 George Church helped with his work to map the human genome.
 It was the first step on the path that will allow us to control what is essentially the software of human life.
-Today he claimed that the reversal of the aging process in humans is less than 20 years away.
+Today he stated that the reversal of the aging process in humans is less than 20 years away.

 Thanks to George Church and others whose work has decoded the "building blocks of life", DNA, the day is coming when humans will no longer be susceptible to viruses or genetic diseases, and perhaps even succeed in achieving the inversion of 'aging.